-The Consent Information Dataset contains a record for every cohort member with a record regarding whether they did or did not consent to health linkages at age 18.
+The Consent Information Dataset contains a record for every cohort member with a record regarding whether they did or did not consent to health linkages at age 42.
+For each linkage, there is a variable indicating whether a cohort member was included in the linkage list (consented) and whether linked data were returned.
+Due to inconsistencies in the consent data, different lists were sent in 2017 and 2023 so this information can be used to assist with the analysis of the HES datasets.

 This table will be provided with the data and does not need to be requested in the HES Variables request form